 In addition, Linux Mint is available in two more versions.
 These are the KDE project’s version of Linux and the XFCE version of Linux:

-Mint XFCE is not very good because its file manager is pretty limited.
-However, Mint KDE is very interesting in that it is very similar to Mint Mate.
-To make matters more confusing, each of the four options above is available in a x32 bit version for computers with less than 4 GB of RAM and a x64 bit version for computers with 4 GB or more RAM.
-If this sounds as confusing as the Lord of the Rings trilogy, that is because it is.
+For many years, I had recommended Mint Mate over Mint Cinnamon because Mate was less cutting edge and therefore more stable.
+However, Cinnamon has improved greatly in the past six years and is now very stable.
+It also offers many features not available on any other Linux distribution.
+I therefore now recommend Mint Cinnamon for any computer that has at least 2 GB of RAM.
+Mint XFCE is not very good because its file manager is limited.
+However, Mint KDE is interesting in that it is similar to Mint Mate.
+If this sounds confusing, it is.
 One of the drawbacks of Open Source is that anyone is free to do whatever they want.
-So there are lots of open source options and you will need to get use to a diversity of options and opinions if you want the benefits of open source.
+So there are lots of options and you will need to get use to a diversity of options and opinions if you want the benefits of open source programs.

 Understanding Linux Diversity

 One of the perceived drawbacks of Linux is complexity.
 Linux comes in many different flavors which are called distributions (or distros for short).
 This is actually a good thing since there is strength in diversity and because diversity helps promote innovation.
 There are also many versions of Windows and Mac Operating Systems.
 But with Windows and Mac, the main purpose of their version changes seems to be to force their customers to pay them for the update to the new version – which is often worse than the old version.
 With Linux, diversity is more related to meeting different needs – not to create more profits.

 Below are just a few of the many branches off of the Linux tree: